 • Choose an off-the-shelf framework or metamodel or configure an enterprise specific meta-model

-• Analyze using KPIs and metrics and create future state architectures and roadmaps
+• Analyze architectures using algorithms and metrics, create future state architectures and roadmaps

 • Report with rich visuals including heat maps, treemaps, diagrams, charts and dashboards